kimdesok/whole-slide-cnn/README.md

 ![image](https://user-images.githubusercontent.com/64822593/198936803-2a2fb8d3-d3b2-4009-b9d9-e54b24d96e79.png)

 To improve the accuracy, we tried the training with 2x images upon loading the model.h5 provided by the authors.
-Although it was trained at 4x but utilized for our training at 2x.
+Although it was trained at 4x, it could be utilized for the training at 2x.
 The validation accuracy reached about 0.89 with the validation loss of 0.25 within 100 epochs, that was significantly increased from the initial training at 1x.
 Out hardware spec. remained the same as for the 1x training (CPU RAM : 128 GB).

 ![image](https://user-images.githubusercontent.com/64822593/201279646-b3c4170d-2cc1-4f87-b32d-6486e306f473.png)